 Dark red in colour, with a sumptuous mix of spicy aromas and gorgeous dark fruits such as cherries and blackcurrants, this wine boasts a superb structure and the long, round finish that’s typical of wines from the area.

 2017 was a sensational vintage so snap up a bottle of this fruity, full bodied Rhône wine before word gets out and it’s all gone!

 Last year we asked Angels to choose which red they would like our super-couple Katie and Jean Marc to make next.
-The votes were so close that we actually ended up giving them the go-ahead to make both and here is Jean Marc’s offering...
+The votes were so close that we actually ended up giving them both the go-ahead and this is Jean Marc’s offering...

-- Our King of Carignan and knows exactly how to get the best out of those little grapes so obviously he chose them.
+Our King of Carignan knows exactly how to get the best out of those little grapes, so obviously he chose them.
 Add to that some silky Syrah et voila - you have his smooth, spicy, deliciously juicy blend.